mem48/geocompr/main.md

 Common spatial attribute data processing tasks include spatial subsetting (as we will see in section \@ref(spatial-subsetting)) aggregation (\@ref(spatial-aggregation)) and joining (covered in \@ref(spatial-joining)).
 Each of these spatial operations has a non-spatial equivalent, as demonstrated in sections \@ref(attribute-subsetting), \@ref(attribute-data-aggregation) and \@ref(attribute-data-joining) respectively in Chapter \@ref(attr).

-In addition to these basic spatial operations, the chapter will briefly demonstrate how new spatial data can be created 'from scratch' in section \@ref(spatial-data-creation), setting the scene for Chapter \@ref(read-write).
+In addition to these basic spatial operations, the chapter will briefly demonstrate how new spatial data can be created by modifying existing objects, in section \@ref(modifying-geometry-data), setting the scene for Chapter \@ref(read-write).
-There are some topics that make spatial data operations more complex: a variety of *topological relations* can be used for any spatial operation;
+Some topics make spatial data operations more complex than non-spatial operations : a variety of *topological relations* can be used for any spatial operation, as we will see in section \@ref(topological-relations);
-all spatial objects are nearer or further away from each other in space;
+and all spatial objects are nearer or further away from each other in space (distance calculations are covered in section \@ref(distance-relations)).
-and the geometry of spatial objects can be modified, e.g. by clipping.
-These topics are covered in sections \@ref(topological-relations), \@ref(distance-relations) and \@ref(spatial-clipping) respectively.
 It is important to note that spatial operations that use two spatial objects rely on both objects having the same coordinate reference system, a topic that was introduced in \@ref(coordinate-reference-systems) and which will be covered in more depth in Chapter 6.

 ## Spatial subsetting